Infers/Infers/Docs/Tutorial.md

 and realizes that its result type matches the desired type, if it substitutes `int` for `'x`.
-Making that substitution to the generic method, the engine then effectively ends up with a concrete version of the `list` method:
+Making that substitution to the generic method, the engine then effectively ends up with a concrete version of the `list` rule:

 ```fsharp
 member list: Show<int> -> Show<list<int>>